 Cody survived, but he can no longer walk and has significant memory problems.

-What happened is called the “second impact syndrome,” a second brain injury that occurs before the brain has recovered from a first concussion.
+What happened is called “second impact syndrome,” a second brain injury that occurs before the brain has recovered from a first concussion.
 It can be especially devastating for teenagers, who may be more vulnerable because of their still-developing anatomy.

 Important to note, second impact syndrome is not common.
 It captures headlines, but well-documented cases probably occur just a few times a year.